 Alright, let's interpret the color of the engine oil:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, and your Honda starts and overheats or does not start.. then this result confirms that you Honda's head gasket is blown.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This result confirms that your Honda's head gasket is blown.

 CASE 2: The color of the engine oil is normal.
 This is the correct and expected test result.